w3c/webappsec/specs/subresourceintegrity/spec.markdown

 4. Add the following to the [Request class definition][fetch-request-api]:

-    1. Add the following attribute after the <code>redirect</code> attribute as
+    1. Add the following attribute to the <code>Request</code> class after the
-       follows:
+       <code>redirect</code> attribute as follows:

             readonly attribute DOMString integrity;
+    2. Add the following member to the end of the <code>RequestInit</code>
+       dictionary:

+            DOMString integrity = "";

-    2. In step 4 of the constructor, modify the end of the step to read, "and [integrity][fetch-request] is <var>request</var>'s [integrity][fetch-request]."
+    3. In step 4 of the constructor, modify the end of the step to read, "and [integrity][fetch-request] is <var>request</var>'s [integrity][fetch-request]."

-    3. Perform the following steps after step 19 of the constructor:
+    4. Perform the following steps after step 19 of the constructor:

-       1. Let <var>integrity</var> be <var>init</var>'s <code>integrity</code>
-          member if it is present and the empty string otherwise.
-       2. Set <var>request</var>'s [integrity][fetch-request] to
+       1. Set <var>request</var>'s [integrity][fetch-request] to the value of
-          <var>integrity</var>.
+          <var>init</var>'s <code>integrity</code> member.

-    4. Add the following to the list of descriptions after the constructor:
+    5. Add the following to the list of descriptions after the constructor:

        "The <code>integrity</code> attribute's getter must return
        [request][fetch-request]'s <var>integrity</var>."